Psychology Program Focused on Serving Diverse Populations

 - Our belief that methods of psychological research and intervention must be relevant to the multiple cultures in which they are conducted.

 The Clinical Psychology PhD program in Los Angeles prides itself on the diversity of its learning community.
-Our location in Los Angeles, not only one of the most exciting and dynamic cities in California, but also a unique global hub in the Pacific Rim, offers a rich environment.
-Such an environment offers students rich and unique opportunities for research, practice and advocacy efforts.
+Our location in Los Angeles, not only one of the most exciting and dynamic cities in California, but also a unique global hub in the Pacific Rim, offers a rich environment full of unique opportunities for research, practice, and advocacy efforts.

-An exciting range of career paths are open to those with a Doctorate in Clinical Psychology, including:
+An exciting range of career paths working with these populations are open to graduates of the Los Angeles Clinical Psychology PhD program, including:

 - Clinical and forensic therapy practice